miso-lims/walkthroughs/3-0-libraries.md

 1. Select the correct index under _Indicies_.
 If the family supports it, another drop down will appear.

 ## What if I assign a library to the wrong parent aliquot?
-File a ticket in JIRA with the names of the library and aliquot and we will change it.
+Please email gsi@oicr.on.ca or file a JIRA ticket in GSI Common to get assistance from the MISO team.

 ## What if I forget to put a library dilution in a pool?
 If the library dilution has not been created: